 As a Catholic institution, our educational philosophy addresses the needs of the whole person.
 The division of Student Affairs is here to ensure that you have opportunities and support to succeed and thrive while at Marymount.
 We advance the mission of the University through intentional, educational, and holistic support services.
 Together we facilitate the overall development of students and enhance the sense of community at Marymount California University.

-Campus life offers a multitude of experiences that can enhance and enrich your academic studies and your life.
+Campus life offers a multitude of experiences that can enhance and enrich your academic studies and offer you real world learning opportunities.
 Living in community, joining a campus organization or Athletic team, or taking steps to ensure your health and well-being are just some of the ways that you can shape your undergraduate journey to reflect your needs and aspirations.

 Get the most out of your Marymount experience by getting involved and knowing the resources and services available to you.